 Well, I loved loved loved how it came out!
 But I really really hated getting a pot out and boiling some water, and then watching it.
 See how lazy the Pressure Cooker makes you!

 I threw that solid piece of tofu ice into the pressure cooker, and I'll be dipped, my finished product blew me away even more!

 So here it is my friends!
 Pressure Cooker PERFECT Tofu!
-I beg each an every one of you Tofu lovers and haters to give this a try (I’m lookin’ at you Alexis).
-Because when I have a child and a husband fighting over the last nugget of Tofu, you know it’s legit good!
+I beg each and every one of you Tofu lovers and haters to give this a try.
+Because when I have a child and a husband fighting over the last nugget of Tofu, you know it's legit good!

-You’ll notice below, you still have to coat the tofu in cornstarch and brown it to get Perfect Tofu.
-You can absolutely do this in 2 batches in the pressure cooker on the brown function, or because I want to eat when I want to eat, I go ahead and pull out my 12-inch skillet and do the whole batch on the stove top.
-It’s gotta get used every now and again, right?
+You'll notice below, you still need to coat the tofu in cornstarch and brown it to get Perfect Tofu.
+You can absolutely do this in 2 batches in the pressure cooker on the brown function, or because I want to eat when I want to eat, I go ahead and pull out my 12-inch skillet and do the whole batch on the stovetop.
+It's gotta get used every now and again, right?

 Do it!
 Live on the edge, buy a block of extra firm tofu, and just see how incredible this meat substitute beauty can be!

 Do not, under any circumstance, neglect to make the peanut sauce.
 If by some slim chance I still don't convince you that you like Tofu, you can at least blissfully drink the sauce.

 To get the crispy exterior on tofu, you have 4 options: